 Kent Ave, Montego Bay, Jamaica

 For an awe-inspiring experience, visit Dead End Beach.
-Mainly frequented by locals, this beach is located next to Sangster International Airport in Montego Bay enabling visitors to watch the airplanes land while they swim.
-There are no washrooms or changing facilities on-site, so it’s wise to go prepared!
+Mainly frequented by locals, this beach is located next to Sangster International Airport in Montego Bay, enabling visitors to watch the airplanes land while they swim.
+Unfortunately, there are no washrooms or changing facilities on-site, so it’s wise to go prepared!

 Martha Brae River Rafting